gmansilla/aws-lambda-container-images/README.md

 </pre>
 Just like you would see in AWS Lambda Console!

+## Destroying the stack ##
+After you experiment with this project you should run ```$cdk destroy``` to destroy all the infrastructure we created and avoid incurring in extra charges

+Enjoy!

 ## Further Reading ##
 * [New for AWS Lambda – Container Image Support Blog Post](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support/)